- This event has passed.

 American Voices, Classic and New

 The program will include two pieces by the esteemed American composer Adolphus Hailstork, and the chorus will perform a work by Undine Smith Moore for the first time.
-The Chamber Chorus will sing a challenging work by Rindfleisch that is new to us: Careless Carols on a text by Tagore.
-Other new works are an arrangement by Ron Perera of e.e. cummings’ poem, as freedom is a breakfast food, originally for women, now for four voices, and Harlem Night Song by Tara Mack, an alumna of NAS.
+The Chamber Chorus will sing a challenging work by Andrew Rindfleisch that is new to us: Careless Carols on a text by Tagore.
+Other new works are an arrangement by Ron Perera of e.e. cummings’ poem, as freedom is a breakfast food, originally for women, now for four voices, and Harlem Night Song by Tara Mack, an alumna of New Amsterdam Singers.
 The last of the new pieces is a delightful work by Dale Trumbore, who is a young composer making her name in the American choral world.
 In the Middle is a tender, funny, rueful look at middle age in our time.